 She has talked to Jeff about her concerns a few times over the years, but nothing really changed.
 Anyone who discerns Megan carefully can tell she is a discouraged lady.
-Her displeasure in Jeff is understandable; she has an unmet, God-given desire to be loved and well-cared for by her husband.
+Her displeasure with Jeff is understandable; she has an unmet, God-given desire to be loved and well-cared for by her husband.

 Megan regularly confides in her girlfriends, rehearsing all of Jeff’s failures to them.
 They don’t know how to steward this information well, and they have a hard time liking Jeff.

 I’m not talking here about your God-given call to bring soul care (Galatians 6:1-2) to your husband, who is also your brother in Christ.
-You are called by God to speak kindly and respectfully to your husband about his sin, and lovingly to help him change.
+You are called by God to speak kindly and respectfully to your husband about his sin and lovingly to help him change.
 I’m talking about slandering him to others.

-Their wives likewise must be dignified, not slanderers, but sober-minded, faithful in all things. – 1 Timothy 3:11
+Their wives likewise must be dignified, not slanderers, but sober-minded, faithful in all things (1 Timothy 3:11).

 The Greek word for “slanderer” here is diabolos (Matthew 4:1).
-Megan is an unwitting image-bearer, but not of her Lord.
-She is saved, but, like Jeff and every other believer this side of glory, she is not entirely sanctified.
+Megan is an unwitting image-bearer but not of her Lord.
+She is saved, but, like Jeff and every other believer on this side of glory, she is not entirely sanctified.
 Unfortunately, it is always easier to see the sin of people around us than it is to see our own (Matthew 7:3).

-The heart of her husband trusts in her. – Proverbs 31:11
+The heart of her husband trusts in her (Proverbs 31:11).

 The tenderness of this verse is breathtaking.
 It intimates that our husbands are more fragile than we probably know.
 This kind of trust cannot happen if your husband–and everyone around you–is more aware of your disappointment than your love and respect for him.
 Will you ask the Lord and a godly, mature friend to help you be someone your husband’s heart can trust (Hebrews 3:13)?